 The Transition to Stable Employment: The Experience of U.S. Youth in Their Early Labor Market Career

-Excerpt: What happens when young people leave high school and enter the labor force?
+What happens when young people leave high school and enter the labor force?
 There is a widely held perception that American high school graduates "mill about," holding many jobs and not settling into stable employment until their mid-to-late twenties.
-This early-career instability raises policy concerns about lost training and productivity: Supposedly, leaving a job courts risk of unemployment, job leavers lose the firm-specific skills they have developed, and high turnover discourages firms from training young people.
+This early-career instability raises policy concerns about lost training and productivity: Supposedly, leaving a job courts risk of unemployment, job leavers lose the firm-specific human capital they have developed, and high turnover discourages firms from training young people.
 Despite the certainty implied by a proliferation of school-to-work programs, this perception is not based on empirical evidence, and research results are contradictory.

 Jacob Klerman and Lynn Karoly recently completed a study on this subject, using a different measure than others have used.
 According to their report, The Transition to Stable Employment: The Experience of U.S. Youth in Their Early Labor Market Career, "At least among high school graduates and those who enter the labor market with additional postsecondary schooling, there is evidence of stable employment early in the labor market career."

 Although their results validate the perception that young people hold many jobs, they also show that most high school graduates have a job that will last a year or more before they turn 20.
 Consequently, some current school-to-work programs are addressing a problem that doesn't exist for most male high school graduates.
 However, Klerman and Karoly found that the problem is very real for high school dropouts and minorities.

 The study used data from the National Longitudinal Survey-Youth (NLS-Y) to reexamine the school-to-work transition among young U.S. men and women who entered the labor market in the early 1980s.
 Some of the findings for static measures could be seen as evidence of instability among young male workers: